calekochenour/remote-sensing-textbook/_sources/05-advanced/chapter25-agriculture-boundaries-vaalharts.md

-# Chapter 24: Edge Detection of Agricultural Fields
+# Chapter 25: Agricultural Field Edge Detection

-Partial implementation of Watkins and van Niekerk {cite}`WATKINS2019294`.
+This chapter provides a partial implementation of Watkins and van Niekerk {cite}`WATKINS2019294` to delineate agriculture field boundaries in the Vaalharts Irrigation Scheme, South Africa.
+The full GEE code can be found [here](https://code.earthengine.google.com/a7bc95e9d2dcc0fd9f5695fd075d4068).

 ## Functions